Related pages

 Wagon building basic information

-Most people seem to think that building anything yourself in N-gauge is impossible.
+Most people seem to think that building anything yourself in N-gauge is near impossible.
 That is of course absolute nonsense.

 Wagons

 Building your own wagons is not usual in N-gauge.
-Fact is that it is much easier to built a wagon than a small house or locomotive.
+Fact is that it is much easier to built a wagon than a small dwelling or locomotive.
 What you need in the first place is some kind of drawing.
-If it is in an queer scale, like 1:87 or such, then scribble all dimensions you are going to need into it.
-Of course photographs come in very handy too because actual wagons generally differ from drawings.
-They also give information on painting and weathering.
-You will allways find out that you have incomplete information on the subject as some parts of wagons always seem to be hidden from view on all photos.
+If this drawing is in an queer scale, like 1:87 or such, then scribble all dimensions you are going to need into it.
+Alternatively you can scale it on the copier to 1:80 so that you can easily measure distances and don't need a calculator.

 Wheels and frame